On Bott-Chern forms and their applications: Holomorphic vector bundles over a complex manifold

 The first result is an analogue of Lemma \ref{Connes} for general complex manifolds. \begin{lemma} Let $X$ be a complex manifold.
 Every $\omega\in\A^{k,k}(X,\C)\cap\A^{2k}(X,\R)$ can be written as a finite linear combination over $\R$ of wedge products of real $(1,1)$-forms of the type $\sqrt{-1}\,e^{\sigma}\del f\wedge\delb\bar{f}$, where $\sigma\in C^{\infty}(X,\R)$ and $f\in C^{\infty}(X,\C)$.
 Moreover, if $\omega$ is zero on open $U\subset X$, than one can choose these forms such that all functions $\s$ and $f$ vanish on $U$. \end{lemma} \begin{proof} Let $\omega$ be a real form of type $(k,k)$.
 According to Lemma \ref{Connes}, it is a finite sum of the terms

-where $h_{0},\dots,h_{2k}$ are smooth real-valued functions on $X$.
+where $h_{0},\dots,h_{2k}$ are smooth real-valued functions on $X$ with $h_0 >0$.
+Notice that any smooth function $h_0$ maybe written as the difference of two smooth positive functions $h_0 =e^{(h_0)^2}+h_0 - e^{(h_0)^2}$.
 Since $\omega$ is of type $(k,k)$, it is a finite sum of $(k,k)$-components of the forms above.
 Every such component is a function times the wedge product of the following factors (where $h$ and $g$ are some of the $h_{i}$'s)

 where $f=h+\sqrt{-1}g$. \end{proof}